-Nice experiences, usually come with a trade-off.
-In this case, swimming in the turquoise waters of Naxos may take a sacrifice: spending endless hours on the ferry.
-Having traveled a lot around the Greek Islands for most of our own summers, whether with our families at first, then with our friends or as lovebirds, we have some ferry tips to make your life easier!
+Nice experiences usually come with a trade-off.
+In this case, swimming in the turquoise waters of the Cyclades may take a sacrifice: spending hours after hours on the ferry.
+Having traveled a lot around the Greek islands for most of our own summers, whether with our families, our friends or as lovebirds, we have some ferry tips on what to do on a ferry to make your life easier!

-2. What to wear on a Ferry Trip
+2. What to wear on the ferry trip

-Sometimes it can get very cold during a ferry trip, even if it is summer.
+“What do you wear on a ferry ride?".
+A common question that confuses most travelers as it can get very cold during a ferry trip, even if it is summer.
 Be sure to bring something warm to wear on the boat.
-Alternatively, a blanket is always a good idea, especially if you are traveling with kids.
-Some ferry routes to the Greek islands are more than 5 hours, so you should wear comfortable clothes and shoes!
+Alternatively, a blanket is always a good idea, especially if you're traveling with kids.
+Some ferry routes to the Greek islands last for more than 5 hours, so you should wear comfortable clothes and shoes!

-The availability of WiFi differs from boat to boat.
-Usually, you must pay the Wifi connection per hour of use.
+The availability of Wi-Fi differs from boat to boat.
+Usually, you must pay for the Wi-Fi connection per hour of use.
 You can always try to use the Internet from your mobile connection but be prepared: there is no guaranteed internet or mobile connection in the middle of the sea!

 220V AC sockets are available on all ferries around Greece!
 Not all of them work properly, so be sure to find one at the beginning of your trip or bring fully charged power banks with you.
 Remember that in Greece we use "Euro" standard "Type C" sockets.
 These are different than those used in the USA and the UK, so be sure to bring an adaptor with you!

 Wi-Fi and electricity are usually available on the ferries

 There are toilets on every ferry boat (bigger or smaller).
 We advise you to bring paper with you, in case there is not enough.
 A very important tip is to avoid visiting the toilets exactly before disembarkation because they will be crowded!